-Thanks to a childhood friend, I’ve had the chance to go scuba diving right after graduating from college.
+There are many diving spots in the Philippines worth booking a trip for.
+And thanks to a childhood friend, I’ve had the chance to go scuba diving in a well-loved spot right after graduating from college.

 It was in Boracay and her father was spearheading a campaign to help save the dying Boracay coral reef.
 This involved regrowing coral and visiting their coral-planting sites.
 When she asked us if we wanted to see what they’ve been doing, I said yes in a heartbeat!